 “[He told] the servant that her mistress had been commended to recite that night at Marlborough House [and] added that he had come for her cloak. … His plot succeeded according to his anticipations, and he left – the undisputed possessor of the coveted treasure.”

 The trick was not discovered until later that night when Beere returned home at 11pm and found her cloak missing.

 Beere’s cloak wasn’t the only thing stolen during the Christmas season.
-Another robbery happened on Christmas Eve in 1895 when a bricklayer named Henry Moore of Folkestone turned criminal.
+Another Christmas crime in the Victorian Era happened on Christmas Eve in 1895 when a bricklayer named Henry Moore of Folkestone turned criminal.
 Moore went into a public house owned by Matilda Bird and her husband.
 He asked for a half-pint of beer and paid for it, but sometime later as Matilda and her husband were sitting at dinner in an adjoining room, she heard the “sound of coppers clicking in the bar.”
 She went to investigate and caught Moore opposite the till learning over the counter.
-According to papers:
+According to the Lowestoft Journal:

 “The till was open, and [Moore] had his hand full of coppers inside.
 [Matilda] caught hold of his whiskers, and [he] thereupon dropped several of the coppers through the hole in the counter.
 There was about 9s. worth of coppers in the till.
 He must have had quite a shilling’s worth of coppers in his hand.
 She let go of him, and he ran away, but was brought back soon afterwards.”

 The man who captured him was Henry Button.
 He was working in the neighborhood when he heard a cry for “Police!” and saw Moore running with two children pursuing him.
 Button then pursued Moore and cornered him in a garden on the Hemplands.
 Moore’s excuse was “Poverty made me do it.”
 For his crime, he received 7 days.